MicBrain/Python-algo-Module/README.md

 Source code: algo.py

    This module provides an implementation of different algorithms.
 The module was created in order to help Python developers easily implement some frequently used algorithms.
+Written algorithms include topics from different subfields of Computer Science.